 Let’s take a closer look at monocytes, their role in keeping you healthy, and what it means when your monocyte levels are high.

 In addition to platelets and plasma, your blood contains red and white blood cells.
-Only about 1 percent of your blood comprises white blood cells, but they play a huge role in protecting you from illness.
+Only about 1 percent of your blood is comprised of white blood cells, but they play a huge role in protecting you from illness.
 There are five types of white blood cells, each with a specific purpose.

 Here’s a bit about the other types of white blood cells:

-- Basophils secrete chemicals to help fight allergies and infectious agents.
+- Basophils secrete chemicals to help mediate the body’s response to allergies and infectious agents.

-- Eosinophils attack parasites and cancer cells and assist with allergic response.
+- Eosinophils respond to parasites and cancer cells and assist with allergic response.

 - Lymphocytes produce antibodies against bacteria, viruses, and other invaders.

 Some types of white blood cells typically only live for 1 to 3 days, so your bone marrow is constantly producing more.

 White blood cells live in a delicate balance.
 When one type is high, another might be low.

 Looking at monocytes alone may not give you the whole picture.
 That’s why each type of white blood cell will be listed as a percentage on your blood test report.
 This report may refer to the overall count as the leukocyte count.
 It’s another term for white blood cell count.